chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

  ![header image](fsp.png)

-All The Serverless security for the Lamdba function and other serverless services associated with that function can be managed centrally from Cloudguard Workload im the CloudGuard Dome9 security management platform:
+All The Serverless security for the Lamdba function and other serverless services associated with that function can be managed centrally from Cloudguard Workload in the CloudGuard Dome9 security management platform:

  ![header image](d9.png)